PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 - **Correlation analysis:** When viewing a funnel in PostHog, [correlation analysis](/product/correlation-analysis) automatically suggests events and properties that correlate to success or failure.
 We use transparent, testable statistical models – no phony "AI" here.

-- **SQL query editor:** Mixpanel doesn't support SQL queries, instead opting for its own query language, JQL (JavaScript Query Language).
+- **Query editor:** Mixpanel doesn't support SQL queries, instead opting for its own query language, JQL (JavaScript Query Language).
 PostHog's SQL query editor is [currently in development](/PostHog/posthog/issues/12352).

 ## Tracking & SDKs